Urban Atlantic Secures $69M for Affordable Senior Housing in Friendship Heights

 “The Lisner continuing care campus will provide a unique and wonderful location for very low-income seniors to live from independent living to assisted living to nursing care, and provides a well recognized, five-star-rated level of care,” Vicki Davis, managing partner at Urban Atlantic, told Commercial Observer.

-The project is being financed through DC Department of Housing and Community Development’s Housing Production Trust Fund, federal and state low-income housing tax credits, and District of Columbia Housing Finance Administration bonds.
+The project is receiving funds from various sources, including the DC Department of Housing and Community Development’s Housing Production Trust Fund, federal and state low-income housing tax credits, and District of Columbia Housing Finance Administration bonds.

-Boston Financial Investment Management and Rise Impact Capital provided equity investment, and Capital One Community Finance, Cedar Rapids Bank & Trust, and DC Green Bank provided debt financing.
+Boston Financial Investment Management and Rise Impact Capital provided equity investment, while Capital One Community Finance, Cedar Rapids Bank & Trust, and DC Green Bank provided debt financing, according to a statement.

 The 93 one-bedroom units, designed by the architectural firm Wiencek + Associates, include 41 units priced for people earning 50 percent of median family income (MFI), or $53,250 for a one-person household.
 Fifty-two units will be for seniors with incomes below 30 percent of MFI, or a maximum annual income of $31,950.